DougPfeffer-alt/reading-notes/how-computers-work.md

     ## CPU, Memory, Input & Output

     - Input can come from anywhere......phones, sensors on cars, etc,....
-    - When you input a number on a neyboard, it is converted into binary, it then figures out how to display the letter that you typed, and the output is when the letter appears on the screen.
+    - When you input a number on a keyboard, it is converted into binary, it then figures out how to display the letter that you typed, and the output is when the letter appears on the screen.
 It happens incredibly fast.
     - The more complicated the output is, the more powerful a CPU must be, and the more memory is needed.

     ## Hardware & Software